For plant production the availability of good water is of vital importance.

 Water can contain quite a lot of biological contamination as algae, or - even worse - bacteria and fungi spores.
 The water can transport this quickly through the whole production area.
 Therefore, sanitation and disinfection are a must.
 Especially when we go to recirculation.

-My conclusion: A grower must know all the relevant aspects of water quality before he starts a production.
+My conclusion is that a grower must know all the relevant aspects of water quality before he starts a production.
 Based on this info we can calculate the best recipe for the fertilization of our crops.
 This is the basis for plant quality.
 Especially now chemical treatments become more and more difficult, we have to focus on plant health, using the right water quality, and the adjusted fertilization.

 Three practical tips